 Hi mamas!
 I’m Kristin Gourley, an IBCLC and mom of 5.
 I’m here today to talk about your breastfed baby’s poop!

-In fact, in every consultation I ask about baby’s stooling habits because it can be a great way to know how baby is thriving.
-In Breastfeeding Basics, there is lots of detail about what to expect in baby’s first poops, but today we are going to be talking about poops for infants, rather than newborns.
+In fact, in every consultation I ask about baby’s bowel movements because it can be a great way to learn about baby’s health.
+In Breastfeeding Basics, there is lots of detail about what to expect in baby’s first poops (aka meconium), but today we are going to be talking about poops for infants, rather than newborns.

 If you feel like you’re up to your ears in dirty diapers, try to remind yourself that it’s an awesome problem because it means baby is drinking lots of milk to grow and thrive.
 If you’re worried about your baby’s pooping habits, reach out to us for help.
 If you’re pregnant or you’re still not sure what’s normal, check out our online breastfeeding video classes which also go over important things to know about poop, as well a LOT more about breastfeeding!